|On this page…|

 cm_length is the length of the colormap.

 By default, MATLAB sets cmin and cmax to span the range of the color data of all graphics objects within the axes.
 However, you can set these limits to any range of values.
 This enables you to display multiple axes within a single figure window and use different portions of the figure's colormap for each one.
-See "Calculating Color Limits" in the MATLAB Graphics documentation for an example that uses color limits.

 By default, MATLAB uses scaled mapping.
 To use direct mapping, you must turn off scaling when you create the plot.
 For example: